ECB's Weidmann warns of inflation if central banks do too much

-JOUY-EN-JOSAS, France (Reuters) - The European Central Bank should move back toward traditional monetary policy and away from its current path which is too close to fiscal policy, ECB Governing Council member Jens Weidmann said on Monday.
+JOUY-EN-JOSAS, France, Feb 25 (Reuters) - The European Central Bank should move back toward traditional monetary policy and away from its current path which is too close to fiscal policy, ECB Governing Council member Jens Weidmann said on Monday.

 Weidmann also said that France, where he was speaking, must meet budget deficit targets it has signed up for, and that it is especially important for it to show an example to smaller euro countries.